py-pdf/pdfly/docs/dev/intro.md

 ## Releases

-To perform a new release:
+To perform a new release, there is the checklist to follow:

 1. update `__version__` in `pdfly/_version.py` & `CHANGELOG.md` in order to specify the release date for the new version
-2. perform a `REL`-prefixed commit, _e.g;_ `REL: X.Y.0"`, then make & merge a PR for it
+2. perform a `REL`-prefixed commit, _e.g;_ `REL: X.Y.0"`, then make & merge a PR for it.
-3. trigger a new release on <https://github.com/py-pdf/pdfly/releases/new>, and use the `CHANGELOG.md` content for the release description

    The Github Actions pipeline should create a new `git` tag, and then publish a new version on Pypi: <https://pypi.org/project/pdfly/#history>
+3. edit the [GitHub release note](https://github.com/py-pdf/pdfly/releases), using the `CHANGELOG.md` content for the description